gaow/omics-bma/tests/library-interface/README.md

-## Unit Test for Interface
+## A complete toy analysis example

-This unit-test uses a very light-weight input data-set to run the program without any actual tests, just to ensure the implementation roughly works.
-This is essentially a play-ground in the development process.
+This example uses a very light-weight input data-set to run all analysis steps involved.
+This is not a unit-test (it does not check for correctness of the runs), rather it is a play-ground to evaluate the interface.
 To run the test,
 ```
-snakemake all
+./interface.sos
 ```